 F. kirkii was named in his honor but is now a synonym of F. procumbens.

 Kirkii – Named in honor of Thomas Kirk.
 F. kirkii (Hook. f.
 1871) and F. kirkii (Hook.f. ex Kirk 1868) are synonyms of F. procumbens (R.Cunningham 1839) in ➤ Section Procumbentes.
 F. procumbens is subdioesceous and the male-flowered form was confused and described as a separate species.

 Kohutuhutu – Alternative Maori name for ➤ Kotukutuku.

 Konini – Maori name for the berries of the Kotukutuku, or native Tree Fuchsia (F. excorticata) of New Zealand.
 The word is sometimes incorrectly applied to the whole tree.
 See also Berries.

 Koninidites aspis – See Pollen Fossils.

 Kotukutuku – Maori name for F. excoticata, the native Tree Fuchsia of New Zealand (see ➤ Section Skinnera).
-The Maori saying, "I whea koe I te tahuritanga o te rau o te kotukutuku?", or "Where were you when the leaves of the Fuchsia tree began to grow in the spring?", is a reproach against those who show up at harvest time but are nowhere to be found when work needs to be done at planting time.
+The Maori have an old saying, "I whea koe I te tahuritanga o te rau o te kotukutuku?", or "Where were you when the leaves of the Fuchsia tree began to grow in the spring?"
+It’s a reproach against those who show up at harvest time but were nowhere to be found when work needed to be done at planting time.
 See also Konini, Tree Fuchsia.

 Küpe çiçeği – Turkish name for the fuchsia.
 It translates as Earring Flower.
 Also sometimes rendered as Küpeçiçeği.